matrix-construct/construct/include/ircd/ctx/README.md

 asynchronous pattern.
 Context `A` can enqueue context `B` if it knows about `B` and then choose whether to yield or not to yield.
 In any case the `io_service` queue will simply continue to the next task which isn't guaranteed to be `B`.

+The most common context switching encountered and wielded by developers is the `ctx::dock`, a non-locking condition variable.
+The power of the dock is in its:

+1. Lightweight.
+It's just a ctx::list; two pointers for a list head, where the nodes are the contexts themselves participating in the list.

+2. Cooperative-condition optimized.
+When a context is waiting on a condition it provides, the ctx system can run the function itself to test the condition without waking up the context.

 ### When does Context Switching (yielding) occur?